spacetelescope/stpsf/docs/relnotes.rst

    LRS spectroscopy* (for both slit and slitless modes), and *NIRISS single-object slitless spectroscopy*.
 To model one of these modes, select the desired image plane stop (if any) plus the pupil plane stop for the grating.
-WebbPSF does not yet include any model for the spectral dispersion of the prisms, so you will want to perform monochromatic calculations for the desired wavelengths, and coadd the results together yourself into a spectrum appropriately.
+STPSF does not yet include any model for the spectral dispersion of the prisms, so you will want to perform monochromatic calculations for the desired wavelengths, and coadd the results together yourself into a spectrum appropriately.
 For example::